-The big news: Centre’s report claims Delhi’s air quality better this Diwali, and 9 other top stories
+The big news: Delhi’s air quality is ‘very poor’ after Diwali, and nine other top stories

 Other headlines: Malaysia will resume its search for the missing MH370 flight, and Unicef called for attention to the needs of Rohingya children in Bangladesh.